nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_administrative_items.md

 ## Clinical narrative ##

-These include tasks such as scheduling and administering clinical care encounters, Clinical communication with other care organisations, administering and monitoring of critical safety processes such as repeat medication administration and call/recall for care.
+These include tasks such as scheduling and administering clinical care encounters, clinical communication with other care organisations, administering and monitoring of critical safety processes such as repeat medication administration and call/recall for care.

 ## Purpose ##